Security from 22,000 miles above Earth

 And the Advanced Responsive, Tactically Effective Military Imaging Sensor, a hyperspectral sensing system for AFRL’s TacSat-3, was designed and delivered in under 15 months.
 It was launched in May 2009; the U.S. Air Force Space Command took control of the satellite in June 2010.

 Because it was designed with open system architecture, performance upgrades for Raytheon’s Next Gen OPIR Block 0 payload can be rapid and affordable.
-It’s also suitable for polar orbit, with minimal modification.

 “There’s a fairly common misconception that fast innovation is exclusive to the commercial industry,” said Laughrey.
 “But it’s our history in space that enables us to respond quickly.”